katesalazar/minia/README.md

 >     * (2018) Sequential operations conjunction: lexicon (`OPERATION and then
 >       OPERATION`).
 >
-> Licensed to you under the terms of a free software license (as in [compatible with either the GNU GPL or the GNU FDL][32] as per the [FSF][31]), details TBD.
+> Licensed to you under the terms of a free software license (as in [compatible with either the GNU GPL or the GNU FDL][32] as per the [FSF][31], where each applies), details TBD.
 If this still doesn't fit you, please raise us your case.

 [Back to top][28]